emanamini/steamx/content/docs/general/how-to-migrate-from-bsc-to-rails.md

 ---
 # How to Migrate SteamX Tokens from BSC to Rails Network

 Migrating your tokens from BSC to Rails network is a straightforward process.
-You can watch a [video tutorial](https://t.me/c/1556440172/1127211) on how to do it or follow these easy steps:
+You can watch a [video tutorial](https://www.youtube.com/watch?v=gRNl5SSHvz0) on how to do it or follow these easy steps:

 1. **Use a Compatible Wallet:**
    Ensure you are using a compatible wallet.
 We strongly recommend MetaMask.
 If you already have SteamX (BSC) tokens in another wallet, you can import your Seed Phrase into MetaMask and continue using the other wallet.
-Check this [guide](https://t.me/c/1556440172/1124201) on importing TrustWallet into MetaMask without transferring tokens [here](https://t.me/c/1556440172/1124201).
+Check [this guide](/docs/general/import-tw-into-mm/) on importing TrustWallet into MetaMask without transferring tokens.

 2. **Select Binance Smart Chain (BSC) Network:**
    If you are using MetaMask, select "BNB Smart Chain" as your network.
 The migration takes place under the BSC network.